 After the briefing, everyone went ahead and finished their exercise routine.
 And the results were not surprising.
 Those with positive information before their workout significantly improved their pain threshold.
 While those with negative feedback saw a decline and had greater pain sensitivity.

 Everyone did the same exercise for the same duration, but the last group experienced more pain and discomfort.
 That is the power of words.

 Whether you’re someone suffering from back pain, a fitness coach, or a yoga teacher, it is useful food for thought, and I would encourage you to introspect and reframe your attitude toward pain or how you engage and communicate with students.

 Most injuries heal within three months, and if pain persists beyond that, it is likely due to reasons other than tissue damage.
 When it comes to chronic back pain, researchers have identified some common reasons as follows:

-Depression/anxiety/fatigue/low self-efficacy: Depression, in particular, is a strong predictor of the intense and disabling neck or lower back pain.
+- Depression/anxiety/fatigue/low-self efficacy: Depression, in particular, is a strong predictor of intense and disabling neck or lower back pain.
 And having greater confidence in one’s abilities to heal helps in recovery.

 More Possible Causes of Back Pain